 Beyond the liquid sold at your local store, there are also significant differences in how stores operate, whether they are branded or unbranded.

-But instead the contractual relationship for fuels is much like that inside the store, where beverage companies often help provide branded fountain dispensers that dispense a branded soft drink.
+A small percentage of fueling outlets are owned by one of the major, integrated oil companies.
+The store most likely has signed a contract to sell a specific brand of fuel, and as part of this arrangement the store also receives marketing support and signage to promote the fuel brand.
+This contractual relationship for fuel is much like that inside the store, where beverage companies often help provide branded fountain dispensers that dispense a branded soft drink.
 Both the oil company and the beverage company help the retailer sell product, but that doesn’t mean they own the store.

-For retailers, being branded means consumer recognition.
-More than half of all convenience stores selling fuels (59%) are single-store operations, so having a branded contract with a major refiner/supplier instantly provides a retailer with a familiar brand for their top product: motor fuels.
+For convenience stores, being branded means consumer recognition.
+More than half of all convenience stores selling fuels (57%) are single-store operations, so having a branded contract with a major refiner/supplier instantly provides a retailer with a familiar brand for their top product: motor fuels.

 A branded fuel can also determine where some customers choose to shop.
-While price is still the number-one determinant for gas purchases, about one in 9 motorists (11%) consider fuel brand as the top reason for their purchasing decision.
+While price is still the number-one determinant for gas purchases, one in 10 motorists consider fuel brand as the top reason for their purchasing decision.
 A branded contract also guarantees fuel supply, especially when supplies are tight.
 Supply guarantees can also smooth out extreme price volatility seen in the wholesale gas markets.